corn-config/corn/README.md

 A simple and pain-free configuration language.

-Corn has been designed using inspiration from JSON and Nix to produce a language that's easy and intuitive to write, good for config files, and has a feature-set small enough you can learn it in minutes.
+Corn has been designed using inspiration from JSON, TOML and Nix to produce a language that's easy and intuitive to write, good for config files, and has a feature-set small enough you can learn it in minutes.
+It was born out of the following frustrations:

+- JSON is not a config language, despite how often people use it as one
+- TOML is good for flat structures but gets ugly quickly with deeper objects
+- YAML is far too complex and its whitespace rules make it error-prone

+## What Corn Is Not

+Corn is not a full programming language and does not try to be.
+There are no variables, there is no interpolation and there are no statement blocks.

+Likewise, Corn is not a data exchange format.
+Unlike JSON or YAML or TOML, you cannot serialize code back into Corn.

 ## Usage